We may earn a commission if you sign up through our links. Learn how we make money and the numbers behind trading.

 Stock Screening

 The biggest hurdle though isn’t getting your head around the Nasdaq 20 and 5635 rules, or 100 heat maps and 5-year graphs.
 Instead, it’s ascertaining which stocks to trade via Nasdaq brokers.
-Which of the thousands of opportunities will provide you with most profit potential?
+Which of the thousands of opportunities will provide you with profit potential?

-Do you opt for popular stocks like Facebook or Nike?
 Alternatively, do you stick to IPOs and hope to profit from the brief hype?
 Whatever your strategy, finding the best day trading stocks is half the battle.
 Fortunately, several of the best stock screening techniques have been outlined below.

 1. Use Pre-market Movers